-The work of the Heller-Hurwicz Economics Institute is captured best in the ideas associated with the names of the two outstanding scholars after whom it is named.
+The work of the Heller-Hurwicz Economics Institute is captured best in the ideas associated with the two outstanding scholars after whom it is named.
 Walter Heller and Leo Hurwicz were faculty members at the University of Minnesota from the early 1950s through the 1980s.
 They played central roles in building the economics department to its current stature.
 Hurwicz was as skilled a theoretician as Heller was a policymaker, and their divergent gifts ensured that the department attracted economists of both styles and fostered scholarship that married the two.

 Economic theorists at the University have a history of making substantial headway in understanding and shaping effective policy on key issues.
 The Heller-Hurwicz Economics Institute supports the kind of fundamental theorizing about economic questions in which Hurwicz excelled, coupled with the passion that Heller brought to the translation of fundamental research to policy.